tobealive/docs/docs/concepts/types/runes.md

 # Runes

+## Overview

+Many languages have a type like `char` which represents a character, usually ASCII, since the size of `char` is defined as 1 byte.

+V does not have a `char` type as such (the `u8` type can be used instead), instead V has a `rune` type.

 A `rune` represents a single Unicode character and is an alias for `u32`.
 To denote them, use <code>`</code> (backticks):